 Online Associate Degree in Special Education

 Find out what jobs you'd be prepared for with an associate's degree in special education.
 Check the prerequisites for enrolling in an online degree program in this field, and review what courses you could take.
 Discover how online degree programs work.
 Get info on the employment outlook and salary potential for teacher's aides in the special education field.
-Schools offering Special Education degrees can also be found in these popular choices.
+Schools offering Emotional & Behavioral Disorders degrees can also be found in these popular choices.

 What Jobs Can I Get with an Online Associate's Degree in Special Education?